Coconut: Pests and diseases

 Coconuts are susceptible to the phytoplasma disease, lethal yellowing.
-One selected cultivar, the 'Maypan', has been bred for resistance to this disease.
 Yellowing diseases affect plantations in Africa, India, Mexico, the Caribbean and the Pacific Region.
-A 2007 report found resistance with alleles at microsatellites, with Vanuatu tall and Sri-Lanka green dwarf as the most resistant cultivars, while West African tall breeds were especially susceptible.

 The coconut palm is damaged by the larvae of many Lepidoptera (butterfly and moth) species which feed on it, including the African armyworm (Spodoptera exempta) and Batrachedra spp.: B. arenosella, B. atriloqua (feeds exclusively on C. nucifera), B. mathesoni (feeds exclusively on C. nucifera), and B. nuciferae.

-Brontispa longissima (coconut leaf beetle) feeds on young leaves, and damages both seedlings and mature coconut palms.
+The coconut leaf beetle Brontispa longissima feeds on young leaves, and damages both seedlings and mature coconut palms.
 In 2007, the Philippines imposed a quarantine in Metro Manila and 26 provinces to stop the spread of the pest and protect the Philippine coconut industry managed by some 3.5 million farmers.

-The fruit may also be damaged by eriophyid coconut mites (Eriophyes guerreronis).
-This mite infests coconut plantations, and can destroy up to 90% of coconut production.
-The immature seeds are infested and desapped by larvae staying in the portion covered by the perianth of the immature seed; the seeds then drop off or survive deformed.
-Spraying with wettable sulfur 0.4% or with Neem-based pesticides can give some relief, but is cumbersome and labor-intensive.
+The fruit may be damaged by eriophyid coconut mites (Aceria guerreronis).
+This mite infests coconut plantations, and can cause economic damage up to 60% of coconut production.
+The immature seeds are infested and damaged by larvae.
+Chemical control is possible, but since it needs to be repeated frequently it is impracticable on grounds of cost, environmental harm, and pesticide residues in coconut meat and coconut water.

-In Kerala, India, the main coconut pests are the coconut mite, the rhinoceros beetle, the red palm weevil, and the coconut leaf caterpillar.